ETF taxes Switzerland: Optimize your portfolio with these 5 tax-saving tips

 Swiss tax system characterized by “cantonalism”

-Even though Table 1 above suggests a clear and uniform ETF taxation regime, the actual tax burden varies greatly from person to person, even if income and assets are at a comparable level.
+Even if the table above suggests a clear and uniform ETF taxation regime, the actual tax burden varies greatly from person to person, even if income and assets are at a comparable level.

 In the following chapters, we take a closer look at the types of tax relevant to ETF taxation: income tax, wealth tax, stamp duty, withholding tax and foreign withholding tax.